behoof4mind/lazy-jira/README.md

 ## 💬 Feedback

-Feel free to open issues, propose improvements, or send PRs!
+PRs, ideas, and improvements are welcome!
-This plugin is actively improved and tailored for real‑world workflow efficiency.
+This plugin is actively developed for real-world daily workflow.